nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 ---

-For many small businesses, the journey often starts with sales challenges, tax concerns, and eventually, supply chain obstacles.
+For many Shopify business owners, the journey often starts with sales challenges, tax concerns, and eventually, supply chain obstacles.

 But first, you need sales, and you've probably been bombarded with emails, cold calls, and DMs from people promising to "scale" your business.
+However.
 Trust is paramount in navigating this landscape.

-Meet Ella, a close friend who initially sold her beauty products on Etsy.
+**Meet Ella**, a close friend who initially sold her beauty products on Etsy.
 When we connected, we decided to migrate her business to [Shopify](https://shopify.com).
-Why?
-Shopify offered more control over pricing, store customization, and upselling opportunities.
+Why migrating to Shopify?
+Because Shopify offered more control over pricing, store customization, and upselling opportunities, and also less transaction feed.

-Ella also read a [blog post](https://nikhil.pro/how-we-made-100k-in-less-than-a-month-using-facebook-ads) on how I did 100K in sales for a similar business.
+Ella got to know about me though another [blog post](https://nikhil.pro/how-we-made-100k-in-less-than-a-month-using-facebook-ads) on how I did 100K in sales for a similar business.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">If you are just starting up, you should read the <a target="_blank" rel="noopener noreferrer nofollow" href="https://nikhil.pro/shopify-store-marketing-checklist" style="pointer-events: none">Ultimate Marketing Checklist</a> that will help you.</div>
+<div data-node-type="callout-text">If you are just starting up, you should read the <a target="_blank" rel="noopener noreferrer nofollow" href="https://nikhil.pro/shopify-store-marketing-checklist" style="pointer-events: none">Ultimate Marketing Checklist</a> which I wrote that covers all the things that you need to get started before launching an e-commerce business.</div>
 </div>

-Once Ella was onboarded to Shopify, we made the complete transition.
+Once Ella was onboarded to Shopify, and made the complete transition.
+Everything was set-up.
+From Facebook Ads to Google ads to Klaviyo emails.

 That's when we started running both Facebook and Google Ads campaigns to boost her visibility and sales.
+And I'm going to cover them one-by-one.

 ## Setup Google Merchant Center

+We started off with Google Merchant center.
+Because Google offers something called Free Listings where we can market the products on Google Shopping for free.
+It is beneficial to generate some good traffic on the store, and also to warm up the Facebook/Meta pixel that we will set-up in a while.

 ### Types of Google Ads: